Home » CHI 2026 Accessibility FAQ

 Will speakers and audience members asking questions be using a microphone?

-Yes, all speakers will be encouraged to use microphones.
+Yes, all speakers and attendees asking questions will be encouraged to use microphones.

 What food service will be provided?

 Details about the food services will be made available soon.
-If you have special dietary needs, please indicate these clearly on your registration form and we will do our best to accomodate them.
-Additionally, the CHI F&B Manager from our events management team can review your questions regarding dietary restrictions and explore available options within the convention center.
-Please contact the access chairs at access@chi2026.acm.org so that we can channel questions to the team.
+If you have special dietary requirements, please indicate these on your registration form.
+Additionally, the CHI F&B Manager from our events management team can review your questions and explore available options within the conference venue.
+Please contact the Access Chairs at access@chi2026.acm.org if you have any special dietary requirements so we can communicate these to the Events team.

 Can the conference accommodate special dietary needs?

 Yes.
-Attendees who indicate special dietary requirements on their registration form will be provided with special meals when the conference catering does not accommodate them.
-If you have a severe allergy please indicate this on your registration form.
-For more detailed information please contact the access chairs at access@chi2026.acm.org.
+Attendees who indicate special dietary requirements on their registration form will be provided with special meals when the conference catering is unable to accommodate them.
+Please indicate your specific dietary requirements on your registration form.
+For more detailed information, please contact the Access Chairs at access@chi2026.acm.org.

 Will the conference be a smoke-free environment?